 The universal personnel which triggers discarding of the dilemma is "stopped."

-When your opponent overcomes his own Q dilemma, you activate this card seeded as an event after he discards the remaining dilemmas, which may be among those you seed under the mission.
+When your opponent overcomes their own Q dilemma, you activate this card seeded as an event after they discard the remaining dilemmas, which may be among those you seed under the mission.